AU-BCE-EE/guidance-GitHub/using-git.md

 # Location of local repos
 Be sure to save your local files to a logical location--this may be different from the default proposed by GitHub Desktop!
 For starters, do not choose a location that is synchronized by OneDrive.
-OneDrive and Git are two different approaches and they do not work well together.
+OneDrive and Git are two different approaches and they do not work well together (see <https://stackoverflow.com/a/74265698/16958518> or similar opinions).
 As long as you regularly push to GitHub, you do not need a separate version backed up in OneDrive.
 If you work on different machines, simply pull the latest version from the remote repo.